 Actions Regulation 9(1)(b) Who is Responsible Regulation 9(1)(c) Resources Required Regulation 9(1)(c) Timeframe How will you measure success?
 Regulation 9(1)(d) to create an effective learning environment for their students.
 This includes specialist teachers.
-Where a student presents with specific learning and emotional needs, their teacher takes the time to develop their own knowledge and expertise to be able to cater for that student in class.
-In such cases the school provides the All home class and specialist teachers led by team leaders, associate principal and deputy principals.
+Where a student presents with specific learning and emotional needs, their teacher takes the time to develop All home class and specialist teachers led by team leaders, associate principal and deputy principals.
 Principal.
-Teaching resources covering licenses and materials for all curriculum areas \$98,200.00 (see 2024 budget) Capital expenditure for equipment and tools. \$20,00.00 Science equipment: \$10,000.00 School owned chromebooks purchased to replace worn out stock: \$35,203.00 2024 school year Each teacher's class room environment: (physical, social and emotional) reflects they understand and cater for emerging adolescents and their needs.
+Teaching resources covering licenses and materials for all curriculum areas \$103,200.00 (see 2025 budget) Capital expenditure for equipment and tools. \$111,110.00 Science equipment: \$10,000.00 2025 school year Each teacher's class room environment:(physical, social and emotional) reflects they understand and cater for emerging adolescents and their needs.
 Teachers at this school are aware of and actively show they understand the teacher with appropriate guidance and professional development where a gap exists.